Artworx: Development

 In the original game, Douglas McFarland did the graphics while Mitch Garnaat did the coding.
 In Strip Poker II, graphics are by Douglas McFarland, with programming by both McFarland and Mitch Garnaat.

 Karen Graham, one of the developers, was looking for male models for a version targeted at the female gamer.
 When asked about potential controversy, Graham said that while they were bound to receive complaints with the title, the male version planned for 1988 would have evened things out, but it was never released.

 Release

-Billed as the first home computer strip poker video game, Strip Poker was ported to numerous platforms, including the Apple II (1982), Commodore 64 (1983), Atari 8-bit computers (1983), MS-DOS (1985), Amiga (1986), Atari ST (1987) and Apple IIGS (1987).
+Billed as the first home computer strip poker video game, Strip Poker was released for the Apple II (1982), Commodore 64 (1983), Atari 8-bit computers (1983), MS-DOS (1985), Amiga (1986), Atari ST (1987), and Apple IIGS (1987).
 Data disks were available that offered additional opponents; these disks have since become very hard to find.
 Artworx's first poker game was followed by several sequels.